valentineus/fparkan/README.md

-# Utilities and tools for the game "Parkan: Iron Strategy"
+# Utilities for the game "Parkan: Iron Strategy"